enetwarch/advent-of-code/events/README.md

 ## File Naming

-Three essential files will always be inside the `day-*/` subdirectory, which are: [`input.txt`](./year-2024/day-1/input.txt) as the input file, [`main.*`](./year-2024/day-1/main.c) as the solution, and [`README.md`](./year-2024/day-1/README.md) for the problem instructions.
+Three essential files will always be inside the `day-*/` subdirectory, which are: [`input.txt`](./year-2024/day-1/input.txt) as the input file, [`solution.*`](./year-2024/day-1/solution.c) as the solution, and [`README.md`](./year-2024/day-1/README.md) for the problem instructions.
 Other files may appear, but these essential files will always be there at the minimum.
 Solution files will always follow their respective language's naming convention and capitalization.
-However, `main-*` (capitalization may differ) will always be the main entry point of the program.
+However, `solution-*` (capitalization may differ) will always be the main entry point of the program.